Captian-obvious/captian-obvious.github.io/SolidModelingSerialization.md

 ## What was discovered:
 `UnionOperation`s are stored in an interesting, but insanely easy to replicate way.<br/>
-Each `UnionOperation` *if its uploaded, whether as part of a place or model* has an `AssetId` property that is not visible outside of apis,<br/>
+Each `UnionOperation` *if its uploaded, whether as part of a place or model* has an `AssetId`<br/>
-that points to a `PartOperationAsset`, with 2 sets of data:
+property that is not visible outside of apis, that points to a `PartOperationAsset`, with 2 sets<br/>
+of data:
 1. `MeshData` (useless to us)
 2. `ChildData` (***URIKA!*** An **RBXM  blob** containing all the solid parts used to make the mesh)